Recent Alumni

 Life Sciences Communication, BS

-Emily Stumpf, who grew up in Appleton, Wisconsin, is graduating this spring with a bachelor’s in life sciences communication and a certificate in digital studies.
+Emily Stumpf, who grew up in Appleton, Wisconsin, graduated with a bachelor’s in life sciences communication and a certificate in digital studies.
 She was selected to be the CALS flag bearer at the UW–Madison 2025 spring commencement ceremony.
 In this Q&A, she talks about why she chose the life sciences communication major and her involvement in multiple student organizations.
 She plans to continue to work for Wisconsin 4-H with the goal of working in agricultural communications.

 Sam Mahlum